The Real Difference Between a Latte and a Cappuccino

 "'Latte' is the Italian word for milk," says Moffatt.
 "So technically the drink is called a 'cafe latte' meaning coffee and milk."

 The cappuccino also has Italian origins, and Moffat says it's sometimes referred to as breakfast coffee.
-The cappuccino veers away from the trend the latte follows with regard to what it's named after.
-The word 'cappuccino' refers to Italian friars, specifically the Capuchin friars.
+But the cappuccino isn't named for its ingredients.
+The word "cappuccino" refers to Italian friars, specifically the Capuchin friars.
 They were known for the missionary work they did for the poor, dating as far back as the 16th century.

 So, why is a coffee beverage named after a long-standing religious order of men?
 The Capuchins are widely recognized for their distinctive wardrobe: a brown robe with a long pointed hood that dangles on the back.
 Cappuccio is the Italian word for this particular hood, which gave rise to the word cappuccino.
 When the drink first came to be, it was named after the Capuchin friars because of the color the espresso made once it was mixed with milk—it resembled the color of their robes.

 STAY INFORMED: Sign up for our newsletter to get the latest food news delivered straight to your inbox.